abstractsins/steamedHams/README.md

 ### but it works

-Nothing special required you can run it in browser
+Nothing special required you can run it in browser.

-A png file is also available for seeing the output without running it
+A png file is also available for seeing the output without running it.